LeandroStevanatoAlves/test_bees/readme.md

 This project automates test scenarios for the proposed challenge, there are some frontend and backend tests.

-The test automation project was created using Python, Cucumber, Requests, and Selenium webdriver.
+The test automation project was created using Python, Behave, Requests, and Selenium webdriver.
 It follows the Page Object Model (POM) pattern for browser tests.
 <br>
 <br>